 My favourite memories were of the events – the university has numerous societies, which give you a chance to get to know new people, as well as provide the opportunity to try out a wide variety of hobbies, from languages to arts, sports and more!

 You are probably familiar with your hobbies and what you like, but I encourage you to keep an open mind.
 Beginning this new journey gives you the chance to stretch out and discover new things.
-The Freshers Societies and Media Fair – Wedneday 14th October 2020 is an easy way to have some fun trying out activities without any commitment.
+The Freshers Societies and Fayres are an easy way to have some fun trying out activities without any commitment.
 You never know, you may end up taking a new hobby!
 I certainly did.

 During my first weeks, I attended a screening of a movie from the anime society and talked with members of the Latin-American and Tango societies.
 I also joined the volunteer project for Students Eats at the Secret Garden for which I am now the social media rep.